anchorwrite/logosophe/WORKFLOW_FEATURES.md

 - `EventTimestamp` (TEXT, NOT NULL) - When the event occurred
 - `EventPerformedBy` (TEXT, NOT NULL) - Email of user who performed the event

 **Note**: The `Role` column in `WorkflowParticipants` was updated to allow any role name (e.g., 'author', 'subscriber', 'editor') instead of being limited to legacy 'initiator'/'recipient' roles.
+Role names are stored as lowercase role IDs (e.g., 'subscriber', 'author', 'reviewer') for consistency.

 ### API Routes